miriamroddy/pands-problem-sheet/README.md

  # ***Bank***

 	Write a program called bank.py .
 The program should:
-	Prompt the user and read in two money amounts (in cent).
+	1. Prompt the user and read in two money amounts (in cent).
-	Add the two amounts
+	2. Add the two amounts
-	Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount
+	3. Print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

   Commentary about specific code used is provided within the program.

   The task asks that the answer should feature a euro sign and decimal point between the euro and cent of the amount.
 This was something that took a bit of research but was ultimately answered by a post on stack overflow: https://stackoverflow.com/questions/39935857/how-can-i-print-a-euro-%E2%82%AC-symbol-in-python.
+ There are several ways of representing a euro symbol in python.
 I could choose between direct input, the unicode glyph number, glyph name or Windows 1252 codepage.

-Direct input seems the most straightforward for someone new to coding so I went with this.
+ Direct input seemed to be the most straightforward for someone new to coding so I went with this.

 --------
   # ***Accounts***